 Not ideal for someone who works in my industry and actually, used to really enjoy social media marketing and strategy for business and branding purposes.

-After all that, why should we engage and try to enjoy social media anymore?
+After all that, why should we even seek the positive effects of social media and try to enjoy it anymore?

 Well, for one thing I’d advocate social media is an excellent way to stay connected, particularly for the millions of us who travel, live or commute for jobs and lives away from family and friends.